CoolSpy3/hmmm-language-support/docs/README.md

 # HMMM Language Support Documentation
 This is the documentation for the HMMM Language Support extension for Visual Studio Code.
 This extension provides syntax highlighting and debugging support for HMMM assembly and HMMM binary files.
 What follows is a detailed description of the features of this extension.

+Throughout this guide, I will list the keyboard shortcuts for various features.
+These shortcuts are based on my (I think) default VSCode keybindings on Windows.
+Your keybindings may differ.

 ## Editor Features
+By default, the extension associates the `.hmmm` and `.hb` file extensions with the HMMM assembly and HMMM binary languages respectively.
+To change the language in a specific file, click on the language indicator in the bottom right corner of the editor and select the language you want to use.
+Alternatively, you can press `Ctrl+K M` to open the language selection menu.

 ### HMMM Assembly

 #### Syntax Highlighting